 - Tips and extras: USD 80 to 120

-The price difference compared to independent trekking reflects professional support, safety monitoring, and structured coordination.
+The price difference compared to a basic budget arrangement reflects professional support, safety monitoring, and structured coordination.

 A licensed guide improves route clarity during fog or snowfall and monitors altitude symptoms.
 A porter reduces physical strain, which helps maintain energy at higher elevations.